aleemijaz1990-star/re_documentation/docs/intro.md

 ---

 # Relevant Documentation
+Relevant Medical System is a sophisticated, multi-client, communication and workflow automation platform designed to enhance patient engagement, optimize marketing spend, and ensure data integrity across various clinical and business systems.
+The system operates as a powerful integration and communication layer, linking external Electronic Medical Records (EMR) systems and proprietary client data sources to an automated patient outreach engine.

+## Quick Navigation
 Welcome to the Relevant technical documentation.
-This documentation covers our relevant medical platform including frontend, backend API, features and security of the system.
+This documentation covers our relevant medical platform including frontend, backend API, workflow automation(rfl), processing automation(rpc), features , hosting and security of the system.

-## Quick Navigation

 ### **[Frontend Documentation](../docs/tutorial-basics/create-a-page.md)**
 Complete guide to our AngularJS frontend first: module setup, routing, HTTP config, key directives/components, controllers, and UI data flows.
 We’ll link each part to its source and note the backend calls it triggers.